AbelDebela/BB-CRM-Custom-Multi-purpose-Tile/README.md

 Here is the assumption, the tile will have 5 line of information.
 Line1 – Line5.
 The SQL logic saved in custom configuration table fetches data as XML & nvarchar string when executed from the tile spec.

 Both the tile header and “No record found” messages can be set from the dynamic SQL stored in configuration table.
-Full source code (catalog, UI & HTML forms) is in GitHub.
+Here is full source code (catalog, UI & HTML forms).

 ![multipurposetilesumary](https://user-images.githubusercontent.com/11167096/39772283-b679e9e6-52a9-11e8-8581-8c658217ef7b.PNG)